Almost commuting matrices, cohomology, and dimension: Further applications

-Recall that ANR is a standard abbreviation for absolute neighborhood retracts in topology.
-In \cite{Blackadar} Blackadar writes: "It seems reasonable that if X is any ANR, then C(X) is l-closed".
+In \cite{Blackadar} Blackadar writes: ``It seems reasonable that if $X$ is any ANR (absolute neighborhood retract), then $C(X)$ is $\ell$-closed''.
 In particular, every finite CW-complex should have this property.
 We will see below that this is actually not the case.